-To maximize the use of the GBD and affiliated projects as global public goods, crude data, model input data points, and final results will be made freely available where legally permissible for non-commercial use of the data in IHME's public data catalog, the Global Health Data Exchange (GHDx, available at http://ghdx.healthdata.org/)
+To maximize the use of the GBD and affiliated projects as global public goods, crude data, model input data points, and final results will be made freely available where legally permissible for non-commercial use of the data in IHME's public data catalog, the Global Health Data Exchange (GHDx, available at http://ghdx.healthdata.org/).

-GBD Collaborators may be granted privileged, confidential access to the crude and model input data upon request where legally permissible, as well as the final point estimate results with 95% uncertainty as applicable pertaining to their enrolled area of expertise.
+GBD Collaborators may be granted privileged, confidential access to the input data and intermediate data upon request where legally permissible, as well as the final results with 95% uncertainty intervals as applicable pertaining to their enrolled area of expertise.